Smart Mobs and the Crowd That Learned to Compute

 - Claim Hygiene Protocol

-- Recommender Systems, Platform Governance, AI Persuasion, AI Agents, AI Agent Identity, Agent-Native Internet, AI Agent Observability, Agent Audit and Incident Review, Synthetic Media and Deepfakes, Content Provenance and Watermarking, Data Minimization, Digital Identity, and Transparency and Public Registers
+- Recommender Systems, Platform Governance, Coordinated Inauthentic Behavior, Information Disorder, Election Integrity and AI, AI Persuasion, AI Agents, AI Agent Identity, Agent-Native Internet, AI Agent Observability, Agent Audit and Incident Review, Synthetic Media and Deepfakes, Content Provenance and Watermarking, Data Minimization, Digital Identity, and Transparency and Public Registers

 Sources

-- NIST, AI Agent Standards Initiative, standards context for agent interoperability, security, open protocols, authentication, identity, and authorization infrastructure, reviewed June 25, 2026.
+- NIST, AI Agent Standards Initiative, standards context for agent interoperability, security, open protocols, authentication, identity, authorization infrastructure, and security evaluations, reviewed July 10, 2026.

 Book links are paid affiliate links.
 As an Amazon Associate I earn from qualifying purchases.